 Plant-Based Power | Proteins for Meatless Meals

 Have you heard about the latest food trend?
 Meatless Mondays have gone mainstream.
 According to Vegetarian Times, some 22.8 million people in the United States are eating a “vegetarian-inclined” diet, meaning they are eating more meatless (and chickenless, and fishless) meals.
-There’s even a new generation of plant-based burgers available at fast food restaurants and plant-based sausages at pizza chains, and they’re so similar to beef that people often can’t tell the difference.
+There’s even a new generation of plant-based burgers available at fast food restaurants and plant-based sausages at pizza chains and even at an Italian restaurant, and they’re so similar to beef that people often can’t tell the difference.

 Making vegetables and plant-based proteins the star of your culinary show provides for amazingly delicious meals that are also fiberrich and nutrient-dense.
 Interested in trying some plant-based proteins that are easy on the wallet and fun to cook?
 Here’s a rundown of options available right in your neighborhood supermarket.